kubeshop/botkube/docs/proposal/2022-09-28-event-manager-extensibility.md

   - Plugin parameters will be documented in [botkube-plugins](https://github.com/huseyinbabal/botkube-plugins) repo, and they can be provided from Botkube as an environment variable like `KUBERNETES_...` so that they can be passed to executable [in this line](https://github.com/huseyinbabal/botkube-plugins-playground/blob/c85cb7b84296a2f41c2dcdd8cac77c0e9dd9c69a/plugin/manager.go#L159)
   - Data structure for events
-    - Since each source plugin has different data structure, we cannot have a general data structure except we specified #Cloud Events. `data` field has free data structure, but we can convert them to map then extract any section based on customer definition by using Go template. `data` field has free structure, but we can put mandatory fields in this struct like `message`, `user`, etc. Or we can put mandatory fields to cloud events schema as shown below.
+    - Since each source plugin has different data structure, we cannot have a general data structure except we specified #Cloud Events. `data` field has free data structure, but we can convert them to map then extract any section based on customer definition by using Go template. `data` field has free flat structure, a simple key-value pairs with one level, but we can put mandatory fields in this struct like `message`, `user`, etc. Or we can put mandatory fields to cloud events schema as shown below.
       ```json
       {
       "id" : "e2361318-e50b-472e-8b17-13dbac1daac1",